dereke/koda/README.markdown

 ## Where are we now?

-We still need to do the following before we can Release a beta of KodaCMS, but please follow us and keep up to date.
+We still need to finish the following before we can Release a beta of KodaCMS, but please follow us and keep up to date.

+*	Node.js Koda Client (set up one KodaCMS instance and provide content to multiple thin clients)
 *	Type Editor
 *	View Editor
 *	Filter Editor